cryscan/web-rwkv/README.md

 ## Use in Your Project
 To use in your own rust project, simply add `web-rwkv = "0.6"` as a dependency in your `Cargo.toml`.
 Check examples on how to create the environment, the tokenizer and how to run the model.

+### Inference Runtime
+Since v0.7 there is a `runtime` feature for the crate.
+When enabled, applications can use infrastructures of the asynchronous `runtime` API.

+In general, a `runtime` is an asynchronous task that is driven by `tokio`.
+It allows CPU and GPU to work in parallel, maximizing the utilization of GPU computing resource.

+Check examples starting with `rt` for more information, and compare the generation speed with their non-`rt` counterparts.

 ### Explanation of Batched Inference
 Since version v0.2.4, the engine supports batched inference, i.e., inference of a batch of prompts (with different length) in parallel.